Key facts

 Recognition of prior learning

-Students who have completed components of another APAC-accredited fourth year program may apply for Recognition of prior learning for up to four credit points.
-Recognition of prior learning can only be granted for units that are determined by the unit chair and course chair to be equivalent to a unit in the Graduate Diploma of Psychology in content and assessment requirements.
-Recognition of prior learning cannot be granted for studies completed as part of courses that are not APAC-accredited.
+Students who have completed components of an APAC-accredited fourth year course may apply for Recognition of prior learning for up to four credit points.
+Recognition of prior learning can only be granted for units that are determined by the unit chairs and course directors to be equivalent to units in the Graduate Diploma of Psychology (Advanced) in content and assessment requirements.
+Recognition of prior learning cannot be granted for the thesis units or for studies completed as part of courses that are not APAC-accredited.

 Fees and scholarships